 Los Angeles, the 2nd largest city in America, is the motion picture and entertainment capital of the world.
 The city’s metropolitan area is one of the most prominent cultural,

 technological, media, international trade centers in the country.
 Los Angeles offers international students world-class theater, museums, entertainment, shopping and dining.

-The school district is located in and around the Los Angeles area.
+Location The school district is located in and around the Los Angeles area.

 Several of Los Angeles’ high schools have honor courses or Advance Studies Programs to expand instructional programs designed to meet the needs of gifted/talented students.